jcoreNL/docker-102-workshop/README.md

     docker network ls

-If you didn’t create a network yourself, you should see few of them.
+If you didn’t create a network yourself, you should see a few of them.
 Three of them are defaults, which are named *host*, *bridge*, and *none* (see
 <https://docs.docker.com/network>